Gsbansal10/Averages-and-Allegation/Weighted Average.md

 \underset{\small1}{\overset{\normalsize23}{\LARGE|}}
 $$

-As there is one $20$ and $23$, the distances between them $23-20 = 3$ will be equally divided in $x$ and $y$.
+As there is one $20$ and one $23$, the distances between them $23-20 = 3$ will be equally divided in $x$ and $y$.

 Thus $x=1.5$ and $y=1.5$, $A = 20+x\Longrightarrow 21.5$. ✅

 It was simple enough when there is only one element in each group.
 But what if we are given that there is one element in first group and two elements in the second group.
+How could we find the combined average then?

-The averages of these groups are still $20$ and $23$ respectively.
-We could represent them like this &mdash;
+Well, for starters, we could represent them like this &mdash;

 $$
 \underset{\small1}{\overset{\normalsize20}{\LARGE|}}